 He is so annoyingly charismatic that he’s a good choice to put in any film.
 No matter what he does, he always remains watchable.

-The difference between Colin Firth and Pierce in that scene is remarkable.
-Where Colin looks purposefully and amusingly awkward, Pierce looks genuinely uncomfortable.
+The difference between Colin Firth and Brosnan in that scene is remarkable.
+Where Firth looks purposefully and amusingly awkward, Brosnan looks genuinely uncomfortable.
 He is out of his depth here, being forever burdened with the image of a cool casanova that makes it almost impossible for him to make goofy look believable.
-Yet Colin has always been capable of playing all levels, from serious characters (King’s Speech, A Single Man) to charming heartthrobs (Bridget Jones, Pride and Prejudice) to awkwardly cute men (Love Actually).
+Yet Firth has always been capable of playing all levels, from serious characters (King’s Speech, A Single Man) to charming heartthrobs (Bridget Jones, Pride and Prejudice) to awkwardly cute men (Love Actually).

-I’ll forgive Pierce because, well, you know, he’s Pierce Brosnan, but both men playing the other dads definitely give better performances.
+I’ll forgive Brosnan because, well, you know, he’s Pierce Brosnan, but both men playing the other dads definitely give better performances.

 The most amusing parts are Cher’s segue into Fernando, Julie Walters and Christine Baranski’s rendition of Angel Eyes, the extremely over the top Dancing Queen scene, and Harry falling into the water while tied to a chair.